DevL/gcdr12/README.md

 gcdr12
 ======

-Starting point for the Global Day of Code Retreat 2012
+Minimal starting point for each Ruby session duringthe Global Day of Code Retreat 2012.